Which Should I Choose?

 years will smile knowingly when they hear this question.

-The "typical" potential adopter wants a female, and
+The "typical" potential owner of a small dog or a cat wants a female,

 of experience with both typically wants a male.
 Why?